HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

   report-only attribute;
 - flow-station evidence can check record length, station-to-outlet distance and whether the station is inside or at the outlet;
+- station-influence evidence can use hydrometry station metadata to warn or reject stations whose site or station is explicitly reported as influenced;
 - piezometer evidence can be reported, scored, warned on, stratified or used as a hard criterion through `piezometer_mode`;
 - influence checks consume explicit flags such as upstream dam, major